Non-Degree Seeking Graduate Status

 Non-degree-seeking applications are accepted on a rolling basis.
 The suggested application deadlines are July 15 for fall admission and December 15 for spring admission.

-- A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Studies.
+- A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Admissions.

 - A statement of academic objectives.
 The statement should cover: (a) the courses you hope to enroll in and your reasoning behind selecting those particular courses, (b) your relevant experience and background, (c) your preparedness for completing graduate-level coursework, and (d) anything else you think is important for us to know.
 If you believe your academic record does not reflect your potential to perform well as a non-degree-seeking graduate student, please provide an explanation.